Azure/Service-Fabric-Troubleshooting-Guides/Cluster/How to Setup Azure Alerts for Service Fabric Node Performance Counters.md

 ## Getting current WadCfg

-If cluster is deployed and maintained by using ARM template, edit template.json and navigate to section 'WadCfg' in nodetype extensions.
+If cluster is deployed and maintained by using ARM template, edit template.json and navigate to section 'WadCfg' in scaleset extension.

 ![vscode wadcfg](../media/template-wadcfg.png)